Maltby le Marsh

 Maltby le Marsh tower mill is disused, with sails removed, but the brick base survives.
 All trace of a previous post mill has disappeared.

-Previously there existed a 12th-century Anglican church, a Baptist chapel and a Methodist chapel.
+Previously there existed a 12th-century Anglican church dedicated to All Saints, a Baptist chapel and a Methodist chapel.
 The Anglican church is disused – the village shares the church at Beesby.
 The Baptist chapel has been converted to a house, and the Methodist to the village hall, which is shared with Strubby and Beesby.

+The rectory to All Saints' Church was built in 1839.
+The first incumbent was the Reverend Robert Allott who was responsible for building a Church school in 1847.
+When it closed in 1922, it had 72 pupils.
+The rectory was sold in 1938 and by 1990 was a private nursing home.